mohit2708/study/python/7_oops/4_oops_constructor.md

 Emma 23 7500
 Kelly 25 8500
 ```

+d.
+Why used constructor?
+e.
+Advantage of constructor

 ### Ques.
 Constructor With Default Values?
 * Python allows us to define a constructor with default values.
 The default value will be used if we do not pass arguments to the constructor at the time of object creation.